borogk/cm-doom/README.md

 `-cman_viddump <videofile>` *(optional)* shortcut to activate auto-skip, auto-exit and viddump at the same time.
 Essentially, outputs a video that captures the camera path and nothing else.
-Requires demo playback by means of *-timedemo* to work properly.
+Requires demo playback to work.

 Examples:
 ```shell